halfaya/Music/Shchedryk/README.md

 ## Background

-This was the a composition assignment for Bellevue College Music
+This was a composition assignment for Bellevue College Music
 211. We were to write five variations given a theme, and one of the choices was [Carol of the Bells](https://en.wikipedia.org/wiki/Carol_of_the_Bells), a favorite